* GadgetBuilder.com *

 There are four major parts to aligning the mini-lathe:

-What follows is an outline of how I went about aligning my minilathe.
+What follows is an outline of how I went about aligning my minilathe; there are other methods - here's the general alignment concept and here's why I use RDM (Rollie's Dad's Method).
 I did not proceed in the optimum order so read this complete section before deciding how to proceed with your machine and its unique alignment errors.
 I'm still learning but I believe the order given above is a better way to proceed than the one I muddled through.
 Overall alignment takes a while but it isn't an all or nothing thing -- do it one piece at a time and do the next part when time permits.
 To avoid surprises, correct the horizontal alignment of the tailstock to the headstock after each session since most every correction affects this; it is quick and easy to keep this correct, especially if you fit an alignment bar.

-Prior to aligning anything, the carriage "V" should be checked for "ridges" since this can adversely affect alignment of the carriage with the prism and the prism (via the carriage) is the main reference for alignment.
+Prior to aligning anything on a 7x lathe, the carriage "V" should be checked for "ridges" since this can adversely affect alignment of the carriage with the prism and the prism (via the carriage) is the main reference for alignment.
+Some 7x beds are twisted/bent, so you should check for this before alignment.

 Minilathes are inspected prior to leaving the factory and some vendors include an inspection report with the lathe.
 This sample report shows the standards this vendor required be met; the procedure given below can improve accuracy considerably ("Radial pulsation" is also known as runout; error values in the report are in mm).
 Note that Item 5 in the report requires the tailstock be higher than the headstock by 0.03mm to 0.08mm(about 1 to 3 thou).

-I used Rollie's Dad's Method (the RDM paper is also found in the 7x12 Yahoo Group's files) of aligning a lathe's spindle axis to the ways but stacked the deck to simplify its application.
-Study and compare the original RDM document to the less general scheme outlined below to understand how and why the "simplification" works.
+I used Rollie's Dad's Method (this RDM concept paper is also found in the 7x12 Group's files) of aligning a lathe's spindle axis to the ways but stacked the deck to simplify its application.
+Study and compare the original RDM concept document to the less general execution scheme outlined below to understand how and why the "simplification" works.

 At right is my setup: a piece of 1/2" drill rod extending 10.5" from the chuck, the compound removed and a DTI mounted in its place (a toolpost mounted indicator works nicely too).
 In order to achieve 10" between the left and right measurement points (not really necessary) I removed the threading dial.
 The bar holding the DTI is set parallel to the test rod and oriented so that the DTI finger can be easily adjusted in height without changing the horizontal position.
 The horizontal position of the DTI is adjusted via the cross slide.

 NOTE: The 1/2" x 10" steel test bar is not rigid -- it bends slightly under its own weight.
 The error due to sag of a 1/2" test bar is small so if your goal is simply to eliminate taper due to a headstock/bed alignment error you can safely ignore this error.
-I calculate that my test bar sags about 7 tenths at the far end.
+I calculate that my test bar sags about 7/10 at the far end.
 This won't affect horizontal measurements noticeably but it will affect vertical measurements, i.e. the headstock will appear to tilt down by about this amount in addition to any actual tilt.
 This error from sag can be reduced by using a larger diameter test rod and/or a hollow test rod (pipe).
 I used the formula for a uniformly loaded cantilever beam found here to calculate sag.
+The indicator force against the rod, about an ounce, adds an additional 2/10.

-To stack the deck: 1) Use an accurately ground test rod (drill rod, a shaft from a shock absorber, or a shaft from a line printer) to eliminate variation in rod diameter from the RDM equation, 2) Use a straight test rod and adjust chucking so the far end has minimal runout (the DTI is already set up) - this so the alignment error is within the DTI's range, and 3) Adjust the DTI at the chuck end to deflect equally above and below zero (making this average zero) to eliminate this term from the RDM equation.
+To stack the deck: 1) Use an accurately round test rod (drill rod, a shaft from a shock absorber, or a shaft from a line printer are good but can be improved) to eliminate variation in rod diameter from the RDM equation, 2) Use a straight test rod and adjust chucking so the far end has minimal runout (the DTI is already set up) - preferably under a thou runout to minimize cosine errors, and 3) Adjust the DTI at the chuck end to deflect equally above and below zero (making this average zero) to eliminate this term from the RDM equation.

 If this is your first trial of RDM it may be helpful to print John Wasser's RDM page plus copy the simplified version above into WordPad and print it for reference.